The Hell Cell

 Then one day, a man turns down the street and Ryan notices that the demons immediately begin to tremble, seeming to be restless and uneasy.
 The man continues to walk toward Ryan, and he appears to be in his right mind, which comforts Ryan.
 He read in the past that the apostle Paul said that if he, Paul, were out of his mind, it was for the sake of God, but if he were in his right mind, then it was for the people (1 Corinthians 5:13).
 Though the man who walks toward Ryan is filled with the Holy Spirit and has the gift of speaking in tongues, he does not speak in tongues during this time—at least not to the level that anyone can hear it.
 When the gentleman notices Ryan, he stops immediately.
 He walks up to the spot where Ryan has been sitting every day for the past three years, and he begins to examine Ryan’s environment.
 He tells Ryan that he notices the bars of Ryan’s prison cell.
 He notices the used syringes lying around and can even see that Ryan has been imprisoned by the sins of his father.
 The man of God teaches Ryan about this “sins of the father” principle while also targeting this life lesson at the lurking evil.
 The man continues to speak many truths to Ryan over the next couple of minutes.
 Some things Ryan understands and some things he does not, but the demons understood everything.

-The man then looks into Ryan’s eyes and rebukes the powers of darkness by the blood of the Jesus the Lamb.
+The man then looks into Ryan’s eyes and rebukes the powers of darkness by the blood of the Lamb.
 The demons disappear and the door to the prison cell opens wide to freedom.

 Scripture quotation marked (NIV) is taken from the Holy Bible, New International Version®, NIV®.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com The “NIV” and “New International Version” are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™